cloudscaling/redhat-kvm/README.rst

 most of script files has definition of 'NUM' variable at start.
 It allows to use several environments.
-TODO: this option should be set outside of all scripts

 also create_env.sh defines machines counts for each role